yanirs/yanirseroussi.com/content/consult/index.md

 ### 4. Fractional engagements

 Once we've worked together on a custom project or review, we may decide to collaborate for a longer term.
-The fancy name for this engagement is Fractional Head of AI/ML Engineering or Fractional Chief Data & AI Officer, which essentially means I'd join your team on a part-time basis.
-As I'm targeting growth-stage scaleups, this would typically include some hands-on work, along with strategy and team formation.
+The fancy name for this engagement is Fractional Head of AI/ML or Fractional Chief Data & AI Officer, which essentially means I'd help your team on a retainer basis.
+In addition to strategy and team formation, this includes help with fundraising and potential for some hands-on work.

 Fees for fractional engagements typically start at AU$5000 per month.